NaradaOates/cybersecurity-breakdowns/incidents/cpuid-stx-rat-2026/breakdown.md

 ## 03 - Technical Breakdown

-> **Background - MITRE ATT&CK:** The technique IDs referenced throughout this section use the [MITRE ATT&CK framework](https://attack.mitre.org).
+> **MITRE ATT&CK:** The technique IDs referenced throughout this section use the [MITRE ATT&CK framework](https://attack.mitre.org).
 A globally recognised, standardised catalogue of the methods threat actors use to carry out attacks.
 Each technique is assigned a unique ID (prefixed with `T`) so that researchers and security teams worldwide can reference the same technique without ambiguity.
 Sub-techniques are denoted with a dot (e.g. `T1574.001`).

 ---